tjizep/treestore/README.md

 + Simple and easy to change code base
 + STL like internal data structures for index and collumn storage
 + No NULL storage format i.e .no extra bit for NULL values
-+ Very Efficient sparse collumn storage due to 11 and differencial encoding
++ Very Efficient sparse collumn storage due to no null format and runlength + differencial encoding
 + High performance - always more than 200% performance on tpc-h (HammerDB) and more, much moar when running from cold cache

 Configuration
 -------------

++ treestore_mem_use
 The mysql system variable treestore_mem_use can be used to limit the treestore memory use
++ treestore_journal_lower_max
+Used to set lower limit at which the journal is merged back to collum storages
++ treestore_journal_upper_max
+If the journal reaches this limit then no new transactions are started and the journal is merged back

 Building
 --------